MLNeurosurg/Prima/Prima training and evaluation/README.md

 Please note that the scripts in this directory assumes that the raw data has already been processed and tokenized through VQ-VAE tokenizer (see `preprocessing and tokenization` directory for details and scripts for doing this step).

-Please also note that scripts in this directory should be run with this directory as working directory.
+The scripts in this directory should be run with this directory as working directory.

+Note: "MRI Sequence" and "MRI series" are interchangeable terms in describing one entire 3D volume of MRI scan.
+We consistently used "sequence" in the paper, but the terms are mixed in the code repository (especially in variable namings).

 ## Data preparation